DanSoccodato/mlDeltatb/README.md

         "checkpoint_epochs": the number of epochs that pass before saving the partial results
         "resume_training": if set to `true`, training will resume on the epoch set in "resume_epoch".
-The file `saved_weights_{resume_epoch}.pickle`, containing the weights of the neural network saved during a previous checkpoint, needs to be in the main folder.
+The file `saved_weights_{resume_epoch}.pickle`, containing the weights of the neural network saved during a previous checkpoint, needs to be in the input folder.
         "resume_epoch": the epoch on which to resume training, does not have any effect if "resume_training" is set to `false`
           }